vircadia/vircadia-dev-docs/docs/interfaces/README.md

 # Interfaces

-The Vircadia project develops two clients that you can use to access its virtual worlds.
+The Vircadia project manages two clients that you can use to access and develop virtual worlds.

 :::tip Name